COVID: Why are infections rising in Israel? | DW | 17.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 With almost 70% of the country fully vaccinated, Israel has seen a life after COVID-19.
-But infections are going up.
+But now infections are on the rise.
 What's going on?
 Will a third jab help?

 Back in March, Israel thought it had seen the back of COVID-19.
 More than half of the country's 9.3 million population had received two jabs of a SARS-CoV-2 (coronavirus) vaccine.
 The number is now close to 70% of the country and rising.